UQ Skills offers subsidised training for school leavers and other eligible Australian residents through several funding programs.

 You’ll pay a reduced amount for your training, making it more accessible and affordable to kickstart your career.

-• be a Queensland resident
+• not be a school student

 Top of page